SDooman/sdooman.github.io/about.markdown

 rigorous, high quality math and computer science education to everyone for free.
 I wrote the first version of Bootstrap Data Science, which is now being taught across the US.

-In my spare time, you can find me playing soccer chess or rocket league.
-Or re-learning Claire De Lune on piano.
+In my spare time, you can find me playing soccer or padel.
+Or relearning clair de lune

 [jekyll-organization]: https://github.com/jekyll